dora-rs/dora-drives/docs/src/installation.md

 ./workspace/dora-drives/scripts/launch_in_container.sh
 ```

 > This docker image has been built with my setup and it might not work on all machines.
 In case it doesn't work.
-Please check the following `Getting Started`.
+Please check the following `From Source`.

 ## From Source